HN51 over the

 François Sargologo and

-Hanibal Srouji invited me
+Hanibal Srouji invited

-to join The End of
+me to join The End

-Romanticism, I
+of Romanticism, I

 created a drawing that

-represents an aerial view
+represents an aerial

-of the temple of Hosn
+view of the temple of

-Niha.
-Depicting a precise
+Hosn Niha.
+Depicting a

-stone-by-stone drawing and
+drawing and subdued

-subdued tones, the work
+tones, the work stands

-stands in contrast to the
+in contrast to the

-dramatic sensibility often
+dramatic sensibility

-associated with Romantic
+often associated with

-depictions of ruins,
+Romantic depictions of

-affirming that Romanticism
+ruins, affirming that

-has perished in our
+Romanticism has perished

-ongoing apocalypse.
+apocalypse.

 Meanwhile,